 ABOUT SERAPHIM

-Writing under the imprint Quo Vadis Literary Press, he has built an independent publishing home for his most experimental and cross-genre works, while pursuing traditional publication for his larger literary projects.
-His work has been noted for its gothic atmosphere, wry humor, and philosophical undercurrents, appealing to readers who are drawn to stories that unsettle, provoke, and illuminate.
+Seraphim is the author of several poetry collections, including The Floating World, Milkweed for Monarchs, A Swiftly Tilting Shore, and Dear Seamus Heaney.
+His writing has been noted for its gothic atmosphere, psychological depth, wry humor, and philosophical undercurrents.
 Whether through a novel of horror, a work of satire, or a meditation in verse, his aim is constant: to craft stories that linger in the imagination long after the page is turned.